Cyber-Typhoon/Secure_Arch_Install_Oculink_AMD_eGPU/README.md

     -  sbctl sign -s /usr/bin/supergfxctl
     -  sbctl sign -s /usr/lib/supergfxctl/supergfxd

-    #If supergfxctl do not handle the hotplug try to install all-ways-egpu to set AMD eGPU as primary for GNOME Wayland -- this is a fallback plan, should not be used at first.
+    #If supergfxctl do not handle the hotplug try to install all-ways-egpu to set AMD eGPU as primary for GNOME Wayland -- this is a plan b, should not be used at first.
 First test the setup without, in other words skip to the switcheroo-control setup below
     -  cd ~; curl -L https://github.com/ewagner12/all-ways-egpu/releases/latest/download/all-ways-egpu.zip -o all-ways-egpu.zip; unzip all-ways-egpu.zip; cd all-ways-egpu-main; chmod +x install.sh; sudo ./install.sh; cd ../; rm -rf all-ways-egpu.zip all-ways-egpu-main

     Verify all-ways-egpu installation